bjango/Make-This/Docs/Community Challenges.md

 ![](https://github.com/bjango/Make-This/blob/master/Docs/Images/Community%20Challenges/005-double-shadow.png)

 Try making this, so the text is still fully editable.
 Please note that the area between the blue and red is transparent.
 Use whichever design tool you’d like.
-The checkerboard is just there to show transparency.
+The checkerboard is just there to show transparency.
 Rules: Text must be editable.
-No bitmaps. Fewer layers and cleaner structure is better.
+No bitmaps.
+Fewer layers and cleaner structure is better.

 [**View all solutions**](/Community%20Challenges/005%20Double%20Shadow/)